Immigration & Refugee Board

 Immigration Appeal Division (IAD)

-The Immigration Appeal Division (IAD) hears certain appeals under the Immigration and Refugee Protection Act.
-This can include sponsorship appeals and removal order appeals.
+The IAD hears certain appeals under the Immigration and Refugee Protection Act, including sponsorship appeals and removal order appeals.

 Common IAD matters